Embitel

 The newer version of ASPICE adds enhanced support for ISO 26262 implementation.
 By implementing ASPICE, a major part of ISO 26262 implementation can also be fulfilled.

 Requirement Elicitation as per ASPICE corresponds to Item definition in ISO 26262 standard.
-In the latest version of ASPICE, requirement elicitation offers a strong support in performing item definition.
+In the latest version of ASPICE, requirement elicitation offers strong support in performing item definition.
 It implies that a large part of these two activities can be merged which would result in reduced effort and time.

 Similarly, there are certain ASPICE processes that offer medium level support to their corresponding activity in ISO 26262 implementation.
 One example is software unit verification, where few of the guidelines overlap while others don’t.
 Most of the ASPICE processes are in the medium support category such as system architectural design, integration test etc.